usaid-cs/yesterday-i-learned/random.md

 - Since the chain Waffle House stays open no matter what, there is a [Waffle House Index](https://en.wikipedia.org/wiki/Waffle_House_Index) that indicates how bad a natural disaster is (bad enough to bring Waffle House to its knees).
 - "Curb appeal" means street cred.
 - Drinking four litres of earl grey a day will get you muscle cramps.
 [Bergamot](https://en.wikipedia.org/wiki/Bergamot_essential_oil#Toxicology), the orangey ingredient in earl grey tea, is responsible for this.
-- "I constantly get out of my comfort zone.
-[Staying in the comfort zone] is the easiest way to mediocrity." - Terry Crews (actual part of the quote was "Looking cool")
 - Answering "do you know why I pulled you over" honestly [appears to have fewer negative consequences](https://www.reddit.com/r/LifeProTips/comments/60o1tq/lpt_do_you_know_why_i_pulled_you_over_translates/), if the police is actually just checking if you know you messed up.
 - The 13th character of a UUID4 string is always 4.
 All UUIDs have their 13th character set to their version.
 Unrelated: since the [UUID1 hash is based on the MAC address and time](http://stackoverflow.com/questions/1785503/when-should-i-use-uuid-uuid1-vs-uuid-uuid4-in-python), it predictably collides whenever two of them are generated less than ~1us of each other.
 - "Jedi" is both singular and plural, but to annoy Star Wars fans, you can use "Jedus" for singular, and "Jedis" for plural.